Legacy-Visuals-Project/Animatium/README.md

 - [X] oldSneakAnimationInterpolation
     - Description: Brings back the <=1.7.x sneaking camera animation interpolation.
     - Type: BOOLEAN
-- [X] oldSneakEyeHeight
+- [X] fakeOldSneakEyeHeight
-    - Description: Changes the sneak eye height to be as it was <=1.13.2.
+    - Description: Changes the sneak eye height to be as it was in <=1.13.2 visually.
     - Type: BOOLEAN
 - [X] fixSneakingFeetPosition
     - Description: Fixes the sneaking model offset to be like <=1.11.x.